online

 This course will teach you the fundamentals of essay writing, while working on your own piece, covering craft essentials including style, subject, structure, tone and argument.
 From Montaigne on, this malleable, hybrid and ever-evolving form has been a perennial place of experimentation, where the writer can trial ideas, explore the world around them, test statements and pose new questions.

-Tuesdays 6.30 – 8.30pm (AEDT), 7 May – 4 June
+Tuesdays 6.30 – 8.30pm (AEDT), 10 June – 12 August

 Successful essays capture the reader from the opening paragraph, carrying them along with vivid scenes, fresh ideas and engaging writing.
 Whether you wish to pursue a personal curiosity, or to contribute to public discussion and debate, the essay is an important forum for communicating with the world at large.
 An essay is a dialogue, and knowing how to start that conversation is a must.

-In this 5-week course, you will look at different topics and types of essay writing, introducing subgenres including personal memoir, reportage, criticism and biography.
+In this 8-week course, you will look at different topics and types of essay writing, introducing subgenres including personal memoir, reportage, criticism and biography.
 Successful essays often cross boundaries, both literally and metaphorically, and it’s important to understand the rules before you can challenge them.
 Working with award-winning essayist Eda Gunaydin, we will explore how the essay can absorb readers and what makes an essay captivating, supported by generative writing exercises to refine your technique and spark original essay ideas to follow through on.

 Writers you'll be working with: